Postscript on Pre/Post-Tribulation

 by Anthony Buzzard

-Since the Church is to be the “ground and pillar of Truth,” it seems clear that mistakes in our belief and teaching systems are doing us no good.
+Since the Church is to be the “pillar and support of the truth” (1 Tim.
+3:15), it seems clear that mistakes in our belief and teaching systems are doing us no good.
 An easy-going tolerance of mistakes in our own lives and in the corporate life of the church will harm us all.
 It can only be advantageous, therefore, for each of us to make certain that we are standing up for the Truth of all that Jesus taught.
 It is fatally easy for us to teach against mistakes we find in other churches, and to bypass issues within our own church.

 The pre/post-tribulation problem can, I believe, be settled by careful examination of the evidence.
 Reese’s book can be a most useful tool in this process.